steffenschroeder/tarnow/README.md

 8. run ``python /home/pi/tarnow/tarnow.py`` to start the web server on port 8080

-## Build a times switch using cron
+## Build a timed switch using cron
 The switches can be changed by using the script tarnow_switch.py <switch> 0|1 This is useful to run as timed switch using cron Example (the switch 'radio' in defined in config.py: